AgenaRisk/api-r/README.md

 ## 9.1 Diet Experiment Model

 This is a BN which uses experiment observations to estimate the parameters of a distribution.
 In the model structure, there are nodes for the parameters which are the underlying parameters for all the experiments and the observed values inform us about the values for these parameters.
-The model in Agena AI Modeller is given below:
+The model in agena.ai Modeller is given below:

 ![Diet Experiment Image](/Assets/diet_image.png)